-- → Gaining self-trust and understanding how trust can be abused by others, especially online. - → Knowing how to verify information sources and content online. - → Knowing strategies to stay safe against online gender-based violence. - → Formulating rights and responsibility as digital citizens.
+- → Gaining self-trust and understanding how trust can be abused by others, especially online. - → Knowing how to verify information sources and content online and how to recognize AI-generated content. - → Knowing strategies to protect themselves and others against online genderbased violence. - → Formulating rights and responsibility as digital citizens.